vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 times that SG15 has attempted to raise issues they have been shot down as their work is considered "out-of-scope" for the C++ language.

-A Tweet about the pre-Kona mailings spurned discussion of C++ modules and p1427.
+A Tweet about the pre-Kona mailings spawned discussion of C++ modules and p1427.
 [Questions were raised about who to trust](https://twitter.com/horenmar_ctu/status/1089542882783084549) regarding module toolability.